 Rabbits are much happier when they have a friend to share their life with.
-They are emotionally and physically healthier because their friend offers companionship and can groom places that are difficult or impossible to reach.
+They are emotionally and physically healthier because their friend offers companionship and can groom places that are difficult to reach.

 Step #1: Research & Preparation

 Bonding can be a stressful yet very rewarding endeavor.
 It is rare that two bunnies will meet and get along instantaneously.
 It is your responsibility, as the owner, to safely introduce bunnies to avoid potential injuries while the animals develop a hierarchy.

 You must be able to provide separate housing accommodations until the bond has been established.
 This also means you'll need another litter box, water bowl, food dish, etc. to set up the second space.
 It can take several weeks or even months for a bond to build between rabbits.
 Once bonded, rabbits should be housed together in a spacious area that can accommodate them both comfortably.

 Boy and girl: one of the easiest, often fall in love at first sight, but not always.

 Boy and boy: sometimes easy, sometimes difficult, usually fighting at first, but not impossible.

 Three or more rabbits: Difficulty varies, depending on sexes, personalities, and whether or not two of the rabbits are already bonded.